cmiltiadis/kaymakkin/Vault/Apparatus/Markdown.md

 1. You can chose from a variety of free and lightweight MD editors (software).
 	3. You have a *fully customizable user interface*.... (no more Word white background)
 3. **Distraction free writing**
-4. Adaptable for different purposes and workflows such as academic writing, [[Zettelkasten]] and [[Bullet Journaling]].
+4. Adaptable for different purposes and workflows such as academic writing, [[Zettelkasten]] and [[Bullet journaling]].

 The following provides some instructions about
 - [[#Writing in Markdown]],
 - [[#Publishing Markdown documents]]

 # Writing in Markdown

-The great thing about writing in Markdown is that it's make for humans.
+The great thing about writing in Markdown is that it's made for humans--not for printers, not for paper, or anything, but humans.

-Not for printers, not for paper, or anything, but humans.
+## Lines & Paragraphs

 So to write a paragraph, just start writing.
 Each sentence can be a new line.